Daina Sanchez

 Bio

 Daina (day-nuh) Sanchez is an Assistant Professor of Chicana and Chicano Studies at the University of California, Santa Barbara.
 She received her Ph.D. in anthropology from the University of California, Irvine.
 She was previously the Mellon-Sawyer Postdoctoral Research Associate at the Center for Latin American and Caribbean Studies at Brown University and a Ford Foundation Postdoctoral Fellow in the Native American and Indigenous Studies Program at the University of Texas at Austin.
-Her research interests include transnational migration, identity and community formation, and immigrant adaptation and assimilation among the children of immigrants.
-Her research examines how Indigenous Oaxacan youth form and negotiate their ethnic, community, and national identities away from their ancestral homelands.
+Her research agenda focuses on race, migration, and Indigenous youth.

 Research